llvm/llvm-project/llvm/docs/InstCombineContributorGuide.md

 ### Precommit tests

 Tests for new optimizations or miscompilation fixes should be pre-committed.
-This means that you first commit the test with CHECK lines prior to your fix.
+This means that you first commit the test with CHECK lines showing the behavior *without* your change.
 Your actual change will then only contain CHECK line diffs relative to that baseline.

 This means that pull requests should generally contain two commits: First, one commit adding new tests with baseline check lines.
 Second, a commit with